evantwout/web/source/index.rst

 Welcome to BEM++
 ================

-BEM++ is a project to develop a modern C++ boundary element library including the following features.
+BEM++ is a project to develop a modern C++ boundary element library including the following features:

 * Support of the standard kernels for Laplace, Elasticity, Helmholtz, and Maxwell problems.
 * Extensibility for adding other kernels.
-* Galerkin boundary element discretisation
+* Galerkin boundary element discretisation.
-* Piecewise constant, and linear/quadratic conforming boundary element spaces
+* Piecewise constant and linear/quadratic conforming boundary element spaces.
-* Extensive linear solver library via interface to Trilinos
+* Extensive linear solver library via interface to Trilinos.
 * Fast boundary elements via Adaptive Cross Approximation or Fast Multipole Methods.
-* Support for multi-threading on multi-core systems, and MPI on clusters.
+* Support for multi-threading on multi-core systems and MPI on clusters.
 * GPU acceleration via OpenCL.
 * Complete bindings to Python and Matlab.